danlinn/dlinnpdx/wp-content/plugins/charitable/readme.txt

 == Changelog ==

+= Donation Form & Fundraising Campaigns v1.7.0.14 =
+* FIX: Resolved a security issue when using the charitable_donors shortcode.

 = Donation Form & Fundraising Campaigns v1.7.0.13 =
 * FIX: Resolved issues related to users registering new accounts with administrator roles in some scenarios.